gitee2github/docs/docs/en/docs/thirdparty_migration/x2openEuleruserguide.md

 ### Querying OS Version Information

-Run the `uname -r` command to query the CPU hardware architecture.
+Run the `uname -a` command to query the CPU hardware architecture.
 The tool supports only x86 servers or servers powered by Kunpeng 916 or 920 processors.

 Query the OS version information.